nimaipatel/linux/Documentation/process/coding-style.rst

 Often people argue that adding inline to functions that are static and used only once is always a win since there is no space tradeoff.
-While this is technically correct, gcc is capable of inlining these automatically without help, and the maintenance issue of removing the inline when a second user appears outweighs the potential value of the hint that tells gcc to do something it would have done anyway.
+While this is technically correct, gcc is capable of inlining these automatically without help, and the maintenance issue of removing the inline when a second use appears outweighs the potential value of the hint that tells gcc to do something it would have done anyway.